TSSZ News actually did start as TSSZ News.

 On April 2, 2008, TSSZ News launched again–with a slightly polished but still original logo, as well as a renewed commitment to covering the community we love.
 We kept the grey “tabloid” look for nearly three years, covering everything from Sonic Unleashed to Sonic & Sega All-Stars Racing, to the leaks of and reaction to Sonic the Hedgehog 4: Episode I, and everything in between with the same passion and attitude you’ve come to expect.
 When the Sonic Amateur Games Expo rolls around, we’ve committed the full resources of TSSZ News to covering the fan game expo each year since the relaunch.
 And in February 2009, TSSZ News was the first site of its kind to bring specialized coverage of the New York Comic Con to readers, including audio interviews.
 That tradition continued in October 2010.
 To date, more than 5 million people have visited the website since the relaunch.

 On January 17, 2011, TSSZ News relaunched with a colorful new look and a new commitment to its audience to go beyond the main story, and go, as the slogan says, “Beyond Blue.”
-It’s an evolution and an experimental one at that.
-We hope you enjoy it as it unfolds.
+It’s an evolution built upon with the launch of the modern TSSZ era’s third look in 2015.
+We hope you enjoy it all as it unfolds.